January 11, 2021

 So, I encourage everybody who can afford to contribute—be it just once or on a regular basis—to do so because virtually everybody makes use of Wikipedia and associated sites.

-For example, as a computational scientist there's hardly any working day which I spend without visiting Wikipedia for getting some first clue about some substance that I'd be studying by my simulations or helping me out with some Latex issue during manuscript writting.
+For example, as a computational scientist there's hardly any working day which I spend without visiting Wikipedia for getting some first clue about some substance that I'd be studying by my simulations or helping me out with some Latex issue during manuscript writing.

 I bet you, too, have some good reason to visit Wikimedia's abundant material quite regularly if you read my post.